Giving to the Graduate School

 Support Graduate School programs and initiatives

 Students are at the center of everything the Graduate School does to realize its mission.
-Your financial commitment helps to enrich our graduate students' education and quality of life ensures they are better prepared academically, professionally, and personally to address the complex challenges of both today's society, and the future.
+Your financial commitment helps to enrich our graduate students' education and quality of life, and ensures they are better prepared academically, professionally, and personally to address the complex challenges of both today's society, and the future.

 Dr. Karen P. DePauw